 The letter insisted that men's reputations had been unfairly sullied for “talking about intimate subjects during professional dinners or for sending sexually charged messages to women who did not return their attentions”, and that people are being "intimidate[d]... into speaking 'correctly'," with women who "refuse to bend to the new realities... regarded as complicit and traitors".

 This power imbalance is something that Oscar-nominated Deneuve and the other influential French “writers, performers and academics" have likely not had to grapple with for many years, if not decades.
-Speaking on BBC Radio 4's Today programme this morning in the UK, Anne-Élisabeth Moutet, one of the letter's signatories, explicitly admitted as much.
+Speaking on Radio 4's Today programme this morning, Anne-Élisabeth Moutet, one of the letter's signatories, explicitly admitted as much.

 What's more, it's obviously not up to anyone else – man or woman – whether any sexual harassment or inappropriate behaviour is "bad" or "serious" enough to be worthy of action.
 It goes without saying that a hand on the knee or a "sexually charged message" shouldn't be conflated with rape, as the women say in their letter – but who is doing that?